strontic/strontic.github.io/xcyclopedia/library/wbemsvc.dll-1926D495DC068E37A984BD05906FB4DE.md

 ## Possible Misuse

 *The following table contains possible examples of `wbemsvc.dll` being misused.
-While `wbemsvc.dll` is **not** inherently malicious, its legitimate functionality can by abused for malicious purposes.*
+While `wbemsvc.dll` is **not** inherently malicious, its legitimate functionality can be abused for malicious purposes.*

 Source | Source File | Example | License
 -- | -- | -- | --